MohammedRaji/bloggerable/src/_docs/getting-started.md

     </tr>
     <tr>
       <td><code style="white-space: nowrap;">src/theme.xml</code></td>
-      <td>The main file for the theme.
+      <td>The main file.
 All the compiled CSS and JS, and the XML partials will be included in this file.</td>
     </tr>
     <tr>
       <td>Other files/folders</td>